chenwei-zhang/struc2mapGAN/README.md

 ## About Struc2mapGAN
-Struc2mapGAN is a novel data-driven method that employs a generative adversarial network (GAN) with a U-Net++ architecture as the generator to produce high-resolution experimental-like density maps from molecular structures (PDB files).
+Struc2mapGAN is a novel data-driven method that employs a generative adversarial network (GAN) with a U-Net++ architecture as the generator to produce improved experimental-like density maps from molecular structures (PDB files).

 <!-- ![struc2mapGAN](./assets/GAN-architecture.png)    -->
 <div align="center">